Curvature exponent and geodesic dimension on Sard-regular Carnot groups

 We will give estimates for the geodesic dimension and the curvature exponent of Carnot groups.
 Let $G$ be a Carnot group with stratified Lie algebra $\frk g = \bigoplus_{j=1}^s V_j$ and a fixed scalar product $\langle \cdot,\cdot \rangle$ on $V_1$.
 See Section~\ref{sec6492eb72} for details.

 The sub-Riemannian exponential map (based at the identity element $e$) $\sre$ is an analytic function from $T_e^*G = \frk g^*$ to $G$, where $\frk g^*$ is the dual of the Lie algebra~$\frk g$.
 We denote by $\Jac(\sre)$ the Jacobian determinant of $\sre$.
-For more details, see Section~\ref{sec6492cb92}.
+For more details, see Sections~\ref{sec6492cb92} and \ref{sec6492eb72}.

 \begin{definition} Define $\scr D\subset\frk g^*$ as the open set of all $\xi\in\frk g^*$ such that $\Jac(\sre)(t\xi)\neq0$ for all $t\in(0,1]$ and $t\mapsto\sre(t\xi)$ is the unique constant-speed length-minimizing curve $[0,1]\to G$ from $e$ to $\sre(\xi)$.